 - Automate - Even if it’s easy to use a spreadsheet now, it’ll lead to inconsistencies now and it’ll get harder in the future.
 Salesforce offers great tools like Flow to help you automate all kinds of tasks.
 This forces you to be explicit about your rules and helps drive consistent results.

 - Learn from others - While “round robin assignment” eventually turns into something more complex, you can get started with a basic version fairly easily.
-Again, if you’re in Salesforce, the book Lightning Sales Ops has a fairly simple approach using the concept of a ticket like you’d get at a deli.
+If you’re using Salesforce, we've got an overview all the ways to actually implement round robin assignment in Salesforce.

 We’ll have a lot more to say on this topic in the future.
 If you liked this and want weekly updates with content to help you run your revenue organization, sign up for our newsletter.